royxlead/deep-learning-facial-recognition-python/README.md

-Here’s a polished and comprehensive `README.md` for your **Deep Learning Facial Recognition (Python)** repository, based on the information from your notebook and project description:

----

 # Deep Learning Facial Recognition (Python)

 An end-to-end **facial recognition system** built with a **Siamese neural network**.
 This project guides you from data collection through model training to real-time verification—all in a Jupyter notebook.